MaroB05/bentest/README.md

 ## Future Enhancements
 - Add memory usage monitoring.
-- Support for additional metrics like involuntary context switches.
+- Improve the accuracy for total time measurement.
-- Portability to non-Linux systems.
+- Portability to non-unix systems.

 ## Contributing
 Contributions are welcome!
 If you find a bug or want to add a feature: